naacl-org/naacl-org.github.com/elections/2018/index.md

 root: ../../
 ---

 The Nominating Committee for the North American Chapter of the Association for Computational Linguistics (NAACL) has chosen the following candidates for the open positions on the NAACL board with two year terms beginning January 2018.
-Note that as per last year's constitutional ammendment, this year, we will add __three__ board members to the board, bringing the total number of board members up to five.
+Note that as per last year's constitutional amendment, this year, we will add __three__ board members to the board, bringing the total number of board members up to five.

 Additional nominations can be made until October 31, 2017.
 The voting period will begin once the final slate of candidates and voting instructions are announced (soon after October 31st, 2017), and is scheduled to close on December 15th, 2017.